-Each state’s Attendance Law requires your child to enroll in school at a certain age.
+Each state’s Attendance Law requires children to enroll in school at a certain age.
 It also requires them to attend a specific number of days/hours per year.
 Breaking this law is referred to as truancy.
 Truancy is intentional, illegal, or unauthorized absence from school.
 The punishment for truancy is a fine (usually in the hundreds of dollars!).
 If your child is absent when they should legally be in attendance then the school can charge you for truancy.

 The History of Attendance Laws

 It was in the nineteenth century that states officially began to take responsibility for educating children.
 Before that time education was a private matter.
 Teaching was handled by parents, churches, or communities that joined together and paid a teacher to educate their children.

 Massachusetts became the first U.S. state to enact a Required Attendance Law in 1852.
 This law required every city and town to offer primary school.
 The focus of these schools was on grammar and basic arithmetic.
 Parents who refused to send their children to school were fined and (in some cases) stripped of their parental rights, and their children were apprenticed to others.

 During the immigration boom between the 19th and 20th centuries, education was the best way to assimilate immigrant children.
 Attendance laws improved literacy rates and discouraged the widespread child labor practices of the 19th and early 20th centuries.
 Mississippi was the last state to pass a law requiring school attendance in 1917.
 Still, enforcement of these state laws was largely ineffective until people began to realize the value of an educated workforce.